anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter01.rst

        typically set up to run a single primary container.
 It can also run optional sidecar containers that add supplementary features like logging.
    * - Prometheus
-     - An open-source monitoring and alerting system.
+     - An open source monitoring and alerting system.
    * - Quota
      - An imposed upper limit on specific types of resources, usually used to prevent excessive resource consumption by a given consumer (tenant, VM, container).